nailgun/q-injector/README.md

 app.instance('service3', function () {
     // ...
     return thenable; // returns promise, that will be resolved
-                     // during injection of service3 to service2
+                     // during injection of service3 into service2
 });

 // initiates dependency resolution and service initialization app.invoke(function (service1, service2) {
     // at this point all services are resolved,
-    // service3 is injected to service2 factory method
+    // service3 is injected into service2 factory method

     service1.method1();
     // ...
 });

-// another method to get an instance of service app.get('service1').then(function (service1) {
+// another method to get an instance of a service app.get('service1').then(function (service1) {
     service1.method1();
     // ...